MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 West Route

-West road to Horton Ridge, From Mount Roothaan’s Saddle to the base of the rock is a serious scree field.
+West road from Horton Ridge, to Mount Roothaan’s Saddle to the base of the Chimney Rock, is a serious scree field.

 East Route